 Collision Damage Waiver: I refused the car rental collision damage waiver at New York.
 I also refused the collision damage waiver for 3 weeks in South Korea, saving over $300.

 Airline Travel Credit: I read that travel ticket vouchers could be purchased directly from partner airlines.
-So I chose Delta Airlines as the airline choice for the year and bought 4 travel voucher tickets on Delta's website on November 2017.
+So I chose Delta Airlines as the airline choice for the year and bought 4 travel voucher tickets on Delta’s website on November 2017.
 It was in $50 increments.
 A total of $200.
 To my surprise, the purchase was reimbursed by American Express.
 It took less than one billing statement.
-This may have been changed since November 2017.
+This no longer works as of 2020.
 Please comment down below if you are able to purchase airline vouchers and get reimbursed.

 I didn’t mention American Express Platinum Card’s complimentary gold SPG and gold Hilton Honors because I have a higher elite status membership with the SPG and Hilton cards.
 I used the higher membership status to get better experience at the SPG and Hilton hotels in South Korea.

 My First Year As A Card Member.
 Was It Worth It?

 The first year was worth it.
 I paid $550 annual fee and $1,000 worth of points to purchase a one way Singapore Airlines Suites Class ticket.
 A one way Singapore Suites Class costs $8,500.
 My total out of pocket expense was $1,550.
 My total monetary return was $9,554.